-I have this luscious porridge for breakfast most days in winter – I just love it.
-It’s easily made dairy-free and packed with goodies like bran and apple for fibre, LSA for good oils, and chia seeds.
-Plus it’s mostly sugar-free except for the natural maple syrup.
-It’s so utterly delicious that my husband can’t believe it’s actually fairly healthy – he reckons it’s like eating a dessert at breakfast time.
-I must admit he was slightly hesitant when he first saw it (he was a great lover of plain porridge with brown sugar) but now, this is all he ever wants.
+This is one hell of a delish breakfast.
+It’s vegan and packed with goodies like bran and apple for fibre, LSA for good oils, and chia seeds.
 You might be wondering why I’ve used coconut cream as well as coconut milk – the coconut cream makes it lovely and well, creamy – and the coconut milk just takes the place of normal milk.
 You can just use one or the other if that’s all you’ve got.

 Prep time – 5 minutes